“Don’t forget to love yourself.”

 Then off to the Hooded Wonder Coffee and Records for a quick lunch which was a short walk across the park to Gazebo Place in downtown Johnstown after putting my produce in the care.
 Madison outdid herself with this avocado and grapefruit salad on fresh greens.
 It’s presented beautifully too!
 They are open today from 9-5, so if you are in town, stop by.
 There is a lot going on in the park.
 I think it begins with a Juneteenth celebration at noon.

 Here’s what the barn looks like inside all cleaned up first thing.
 Oh wait!
 Someone used it as the bathroom again.
 This shows how little they go.
 Not tons of manure like you might think.
 I measured it once and think I figured an alpaca produces 2 and a half pounds per day.
 That’s not a lot and this is easy to sweep up.
-Here they are checking out the grand dog, who had a birthday yesterday.

 In the meantime, remember to wash your hands, don’t touch your face, get outside for some fresh air and keep the length of an alpaca cria (which is a baby alpaca and about 3 feet long) between you and the next person.